-The librairies’s strategy draws on the University of Lille’s high potential in research and education and on the exciting challenges it has taken up.
-Serving its users and driven by values such as openness, commitment and sharing, librairies are a key contributor to the development of the I-Site Université Lille Nord-Europe (ULNE).
+The librairies’ strategy draws on the University of Lille’s high potential in research and education and on the exciting challenges it has taken up.
+Serving their users and driven by values such as openness, commitment and sharing, librairies are a key contributor to the development of the I-Site Université Lille Nord-Europe (ULNE).

 Attractive locations at the heart of campus

 The University boasts a network of libraries (BU) recently built or currently being modernised across its campuses: Cité Scientifique (LILLIAD Learning Center Innovation), Moulins-Ronchin (Law & Management BU), Pont-de-Bois (Humanities & Social Sciences BU), Santé (Healthcare BU).
 Renovation work on the humanities & social science library are expected to be completed by 2024.
 These large facilities are complemented by a large network of associate libraries.